raquo/laminar-full-stack-demo/README.md

 ### Deploy to Fly.io

+(First, you need to package the application into a fat jar, as explained above, using `sbt packageApplication`.)

 The project contains a `fly.toml` file originally generated via the `fly launch` command.

 You can apply it to your account via `fly deploy -ha=false` and then see that it's live with `fly open`.
 (If not logged in already, you need to authenticate with `fly auth login`.)